uyuni-project/sumaform/README_ADVANCED.md

 # Advanced `main.tf` configurations

-## Using versions
+## Changing product versions

-Variable ``version`` can be used on server, proxy, clients and minions to select:
+Some modules have a ``version`` variable that determines the software version.
+Specifically:
- * SUSE Manager version on server and proxy,
+ * in `suse_manager`, `suse_manager_proxy` etc. `version` determines the SUSE Manager product version,
- * SUSE Manager Tools version on minion or client.
+ * in `minion`, `client`, etc. `version` determines the SUSE Manager Tools version.

-If you don't specify ``version``, the default value is taken from the chosen distribution.
+Legal values for released software are:

-The version of Salt on minions is the one shipping with the SUSE Manager Tools.
+ * `2.1-released` (latest released Maintenance Update for SUSE Manager 2.1 and Tools)

-The legal values for released software are at the time of this writing:
+ * `3.0-released` (latest released Maintenance Update for SUSE Manager 3.0 and Tools)
- * 2.1-released (GMC)
+ * `3.1-released` (latest released alpha/beta/gold master candidate for SUSE Manager 3.1 and Tools)

- * 3.0-released (GMC)
+Legal values for work-in-progress software are:
- * 3.1-released (latest alpha or beta)
+ * `2.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:2.1)

-The legal values for work in progress software are at the time of this writing:
+ * `3.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.0)
- * 2.1-nightly
+ * `3.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.1)
- * 3.0-nightly
+ * `head` (corresponds to the Build Service project Devel:Galaxy:Manager:Head)

- * 3.1-head
+Note: the version of Salt on minions is determined by this value, as Salt is obtained from SUSE Manager Tools repos.

-The version identified can be omitted to take the default for the distribution, so `released` and `nightly` are legal values too.
+Note: on clients and minions only, the version number can be omitted to take the default for the distribution, eg. `released` and `nightly` are legal values.

 A libvirt example follows: